 You woke up at 4:30 a.m. to squealing garbage truck brakes and banging trash cans tossed onto the driveway.
 You had to cancel your long overdue lunch with a friend to handle an urgent personnel issue.
 The day was spent fielding questions, solving problems, counseling others, and taking a call from the school about your child’s behavior.
 Then, your intense board meeting dragged on until 10:00 p.m.
 You skipped breakfast.
 Forgot lunch.
 Dinner was a Snickers bar.

 All you want is to get home and curl up with Netflix and a bowl of ice cream.
 Maybe mindlessly scroll your Facebook feed.
-The tank is on “E” so you stop for gas, but the pump won’t read your card.
-Inside the mini-mart, you begin to fume as you wait behind the guy buying scratch offs.
+The tank is on “E” so you stop for gas but the pump won’t read your card.
+Inside the mini-mart, you begin to fume as you wait behind the guy buying scratch-offs.
 One.
 After the other.
 After the other.
-You feel the tsunami of anger welling up behind you, about to drown the poor clerk, and scratch off customer.
+You feel the tsunami of anger welling up behind you about to drown the poor clerk and scratch-off guy.

 Who IS this imposter, about to snatch your body and knash teeth at innocent mini-mart prey?
 Surely, it isn’t YOU.
 Yet, in this inescapable moment, it is.

 If we are honest, we’ve all been there.
 Your day may not have looked exactly the same but the pattern is hauntingly familiar.
 And it leaves us highly vulnerable to temptations, damaging emotional outbursts, and poor health.